Ad-White/aviation-expert/README.md

 - Features a text input, with placeholder message, for the player to make their guess.
 - Also includes a Guess / Skip button for the player to use.
 - This feature activates whenever the tile selector has stopped and revealed whatever it may be covering.
 - The text input also features a regEx pattern.
-This is to help cover possible user answers where they may enter a range of potential responces in naming what they see.
-Due to the nature of the subject.
-I am expecting hyphen or white space when writing the aircrafts name.
+This is to help cover possible user answers where the user may enter a range of potential responses in naming what they see, due to the nature of the subject.
+I am expecting hyphens and/or white space when writing the aircrafts name.
 E.g. F-18 Hornet, could also be entered as F18 Hornet, F18 hornet, f18 hornet, f-18 Hornet, etc. Any leading or trailing white space that has been entered is also removed from the users input.
 Their answer is also converted to all lowercase, before the comparison is made with the accepted answer.
 - I have applied the same regEx pattern to the value received from the key `gameImageName` (the accepted answer to the assocciated image).
 This is to help achieve a direction comparison to the guess the user has entered.
 Also, the aim is to allow for more human like answers when filling the `gameImageSelection`.
-Making the inclusion of more aircraft or anyother subject matter easier.
+Making the inclusion of more aircraft or any other subject matter easier.
 Either by myself or another developer in the future.

 ![screenshot](documentation/features/user_input_area.png)

 **Quit Button**
 - This quit button is always available incase the user decides to stop playing the game.
-- It has a saftey mechanism of displaying two buttons.
+- It has a safety mechanism of displaying two buttons.
 - A button to allow the continuation of play, if they have changed their mind or have mistakenly pressed the button.
 - The other button to definitely exit.